 This means that this card is best for those who have not had the card before or not had it for a decent period of time (2 years).

-If you do decide to take out the Chase Southwest Rapid Rewards® Premier Credit Card, you get 40,000 bonus points after you spend $1,000 on purchases in your first 3 months and an extra 6,000 bonus points at your cardmember anniversary.
-This is pretty nice and with the comparatively small annual fee of $99, this card is appealing.
+If you do decide to take out the Chase Southwest Rapid Rewards® Premier Credit Card, you get 40,000 bonus points after you spend $1,000 USD on purchases in your first three months and an extra 6,000 bonus points at your cardmember anniversary.
+This is pretty nice, and with a comparatively small annual fee of $99 USD, this card is appealing.

-Chase also offers a Southwest Rapid Rewards® Plus Credit Card with 40,000 bonus points after you spend $1,000 on purchases in your first 3 months, an extra 3,000 bonus points at your cardmember anniversary amd an annual fee of $69.
+Chase also offers a Southwest Rapid Rewards® Plus Credit Card with 40,000 bonus points after you spend $1,000 USD on purchases in your first three months, an extra 3,000 bonus points at your cardmember anniversary, and an annual fee of $69 USD.

-Finally, the third Chase Southwest option is the Rapid Rewards® Priority Credit Card which offers up to 65,000 points and 7,500 anniversary points each year with an annual fee of $149.
+Finally, the third Chase Southwest option is the Rapid Rewards® Priority Credit Card, which offers up to 65,000 points and 7,500-anniversary points each year with an annual fee of $149 USD.

 Unfortunately, you cannot earn bonus Rapid Rewards points for adding authorized users to these cards.